anolilab/anole.chat/memory-bank/techContext.md

 - **Environment**: `@t3-oss/env-core` for environment variable validation
 - **Fake Data**: Faker.js for development and testing

+### Utility Functions

+- **`getAuthRedirectUrl()`**: Intelligent login redirect utility that returns users to their last active chat
+  - Validates last chat ID exists and is still accessible
+  - Provides graceful fallbacks to `/chat` for reliability
+  - Integrates with all authentication flows (email, social, public routes)
+  - Uses ConvexReactClient for real-time data validation

 ## Performance & Monitoring

 - **Analytics**: PostHog integration for user analytics and error tracking